 MERPS for Vision/Dental

 MERPS allow employers to only reimburse certain types of expenses.
-If an employer wants to offer a vision/dental plan without buying expensive insurance, they can offer a MERP to their employees that only reimburses for visions and/or dental expenses.
+If an employer wants to offer a vision/dental plan without buying expensive insurance, they can offer a MERP to their employees that only reimburses for vision and/or dental expenses.
 This allows the employees to know that they're covered for basic expenses without costing the company absurd amounts of money on insurance premiums.

 MERPS as Stand-Alone Health Benefits Plans